Types of Forest in India

 Economical Significance

-Forests also contribute economically to local communities and nationwide.
+Forests also contribute economically to local communities and the nation as a whole.
 They offer several timber and non-timber products and encourage ecotourism and forest-based industries.
 In addition, they provide several medicinal plants used to treat malaria, cancer, and other ailments.
-Forests are also a good source of extracting raw materials to create products.
+Forests are also a good source of raw materials to create products.

 Cultural Significance